 An innovative composite material for repairs can positively impact Cuba’s structural restoration efforts.
 Known for its caught-in-a-time-capsule setting, replete with vintage cars and … More

 Steven Ullmann, UM health care business expert, provides perspective on Cuba’s health care system.
-Long perceived and touted as a positive … More
+Long perceived and touted as a … More

 UM School of Business Administration students traveled to the Dominican Republic to offer business consulting and training in underserved communities.
 When five students from the Hyperion … More